universal-ctags/ctags/docs/building.rst

 Build system add possibility to change program name
 ---------------------------------------------------------------------

-As on some systems (e.g. BSD) there is a 'ctags' program in the base system it's somewhat inconvenient to have the same name for universal-ctags During ``configure`` you can now change the output executable name.
+On some systems, like certain BSDs, there is already a 'ctags' program in the base system, so it is somewhat inconvenient to have the same name for universal-ctags.
+During the ``configure`` stage you can now change the output executable name.

-Add a prefix 'ex' which will result in 'ctags' transformed into 'exctags'
+To add a prefix 'ex' which will result in 'ctags' being transformed into 'exctags'
 ::

 	$ ./configure --program-prefix=ex

-Completely change program name, in this case it's important to remember there is also 'etags' along 'ctags'
+To completely change the program's name run the following.
+Please remember there is also an 'etags' along 'ctags'
 ::

 	$ ./configure --program-transform-name='s/ctags/my_ctags/; s/etags/myemacs_tags/'